helm/charts/stable/jenkins/README.md

 ```

 ## Configuration as Code
 Jenkins Configuration as Code is now a standard component in the Jenkins project.
 Add a key under ConfigScripts for each configuration area, where each corresponds to a plugin or section of the UI.
 The keys (prior to | character) are just labels, and can be any value.
 They are only used to give the section a meaningful name.
+The only restriction is they must conform to RFC 1123 definition of a DNS label, so may only contain lowercase letters, numbers, and hyphens.
 Each key will become the name of a configuration yaml file on the master in /var/jenkins_home/casc_configs (by default) and will be processed by the Configuration as Code Plugin during Jenkins startup.
 The lines after each | become the content of the configuration yaml file.
 The first line after this is a JCasC root element, eg jenkins, credentials, etc.  Best reference is the Documentation link here: https://<jenkins_url>/configuration-as-code.
 The example below creates ldap settings:

 ```yaml
 ConfigScripts: